Hanno-git/Types_C/README.md

 char string_ch12 = string[11]; //string_ch1 = undefined behavior could be any value

 string[0] = string_ch11; //string = "dello World"
+/*
+* the following can result in a hardfault when run
+* because it does not point to the string variable anymore
+* however this will not result in a compilation error
-string[11] = string_ch11; //sets value of memory just after the declared string value to 100(ASCCI 'd' or 0b01100100) this can result in a hardfault - never do this
+* be very careful with pointers and don't point to the wrong memory */ string[11] = string_ch11; //sets value of memory just after the declared string value to 100(ASCCI 'd' or 0b01100100)

 int string_len = strlen(string); //string_len = 11